-Mnangagwa urges Zimbabwe to unite, rival insists he won vote
+Zimbabwe's Mnangagwa urges unity, pledges post-election violence probe

 HARARE (Reuters) - President Emmerson Mnangagwa called on Friday for Zimbabwe to unite behind him after he was declared winner of national elections, but the opposition leader insisted he had won and said he would use all means necessary to challenge the result.

-Mnangagwa said his victory was won fairly and he had nothing to hide, although he criticized chaotic scenes where police shouting “clear out” chased away journalists waiting for a briefing by his main presidential election rival Nelson Chamisa.
+He also said the military’s use of deadly violence in which six people were killed following the vote would be investigated by an independent commission.

+“To Nelson Chamisa, I want to say: you have a crucial role to play in Zimbabwe’s present and its unfolding future.
+Let us both call for peace and unity in our land,” Mnangagwa said.

-Chamisa later told reporters Mnangagwa’s ruling Zanu-PF had used deadly violence against opposition supporters following the vote because it had lost the election — the first since the army removed 94-year-old Robert Mugabe from office in November.
+But Chamisa told reporters the army crackdown on opposition supporters had been authorized by Mnangagwa’s ruling Zanu-PF because it had lost the election, the first since the army removed 94-year-old Robert Mugabe from office in November.

 “We are going to explore all necessary means, legal and constitutional, to ensure that the will of the people is protected,” Chamisa said.